Sukanya-Dokala/IPL-Data-Insights/README.md

-# 🏏 IPL Matches Analysis Dashboard
+# 🏏 IPL Matches Analysis Insights

 This project analyzes historical IPL (Indian Premier League) data using a Jupyter Notebook.
 It provides insights and visualizations on match statistics such as team performances, player records, season trends, and more.